scvalex/ltc/docs/final.md

-generally offer two different kinds of replication: master-slave replication, where changes are only made on one master node, which then propagates them to slave nodes, and clustering, where changes can be made on any node, and are then propagated to every other node.
+generally offer two different kinds of replication: master-slave replication, where changes are only made on one master node, which then propagates them to slave nodes, and clustering, where changes can be made on any node, which are then propagated to every other node.

 MySQL describes its replication mechanism as "asynchronous"
 \citep{mysql:replication}, by which it means that the master node is